Back to Integrations

 Detailed Usage & Configuration

-• img.main-image paired with the Return Attribute src extracts the image URL instead of its text.
+• Use img.thumbnail with the Return Attribute src to capture image URLs.